redhat-marketplace/redhat-marketplace-operator/deployer/v2/config/manifests/bases/CSV_description.md

-The Red Hat Marketplace Operator provides cluster and operator management for Red Hat Marketplace customers.
+The Red Hat Marketplace Deployment Operator provides cluster and operator management for Red Hat Marketplace customers.
 ### **Important Note**
 A set of instructions for onboarding is provided here.
 For more detailed onboarding instructions or information about what is installed please visit [marketplace.redhat.com](https://marketplace.redhat.com).

 ### **Upgrade Notice**

-The metering and deployment functionality have been seperated into two operators.
+The Red Hat Marketplace Operator metering and deployment functionality have been seperated into two operators.
-  - The deployment functionality remains as part of this Red Hat Marketplace Operator
+  - The deployment functionality remains as part of this Red Hat Marketplace Deployment Operator
-    - The Red Hat Marketplace Operator prerequisites the Red Hat Marketplace Metering Operator
+    - The Red Hat Marketplace Deployment Operator prerequisites the Metering Operator
     - Admin level functionality and permissions are required for deployment functionality
     - ClusterServiceVersion/redhat-marketplace-operator
-  - The metering functionality is included in the Red Hat Marketplace Metering Operator
+  - The metering functionality is included in the Metering Operator
-    - Admin level functionality and permissions are removed from the metering operator
+    - Admin level functionality and permissions are removed from the Metering Operator
     - ClusterServiceVersion/metrics-operator

 ### Prerequisites

-1. The Red Hat Markeplace Operator prerequisites the Red Hat Marketplace Metering Operator.
-Installing the Red Hat Markeplace Operator with Automatic approval will also install the Red Hat Marketplace Metering Operator automatically.
-If performing an install with Manual approval, install the Red Hat Marketplace Metering Operator first.
+1. The Red Hat Markeplace Deployment Operator prerequisites the Metering Operator.
+Installing the Red Hat Markeplace Deployment Operator with Automatic approval on the Subscription will also install the Metering Operator automatically.
+If performing an install with Manual approval, install the Metering Operator first.

-#### The Red Hat Marketplace Metering Operator prequisites the following
+#### The Metering Operator prequisites the following

 1. Installations are required to [enable monitoring for user-defined projects](https://docs.openshift.com/container-platform/4.10/monitoring/enabling-monitoring-for-user-defined-projects.html) as the Prometheus provider.
 2. Edit the cluster-monitoring-config ConfigMap object: